Food Assistance in a Disaster (Food Stamps)

 - You had to be on food stamps to get replacement food stamps.
 Households have 10 calendar days from when they discovered the food loss to complete the application.
 The application is available at DHS offices and here:https://dhs.iowa.gov/disaster-assistance-programs.

 - If you asked for replacement food stamps and were denied, you can appeal.
 To appeal, write to the food stamp office where you applied.

 Can I get disaster food stamps?

-- If you live in county in Iowa that was declared a Presidential disaster area.
-To qualify a household must because of the disaster have experienced at least one of the following:
+- If you live in a county in Iowa that was declared a Presidential disaster area.
+To qualify a household must because of the disaster have expenses resulting from at least one of the following: